 Limited access to customer data.

 The Pixel runs in the browser and can only access data that's available client-side at the moment the event fires.
 For anonymous users - the majority of your traffic - the Pixel has little or no PII to include with events.
-No email, no name, often no reliable fbclid (many browsers block URL parameters).
+No email, no name, often no reliable fbclid.
+Meta receives events that are technically valid but informationally sparse.

 Data loss from ad blockers, ITP, and iOS Link Tracking Protection.